lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

 lavague-qa -llm --url https://example.com --feature example.feature
 ```

-This will create `example_llm.py` that you can run with Pytest
+This will create `example_llm.py` that you can run with Pytest.

 ## Learn more